HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 ## Prerequisites

-The target environment that is existing in a customer-owned Kubernetes environment requires HCL Digital Experience 9.5 and IBM WebSphere Application Server 9.0.5.
+The target environment that is existing in a customer-owned Kubernetes environment requires HCL DX 9.5 and IBM WebSphere Application Server 9.0.5.
 The HCL Digital Experience and IBM WebSphere Application Server product versions for the source and target environment must be at the same level, though it is sufficient to be on IBM WebSphere Application Server 8.5.5.x with JDK 8.

 Ensure the context root for DX Core and the security setup is the same as for the source system (for example, connection to the same LDAP).